 - Second-degree AV block or third-degree AV block (not caused by medications)

 Exercise stress testing may be conducted by physicians, nurses, biomedical analysts, or other professionals.
 A physician is always formally responsible for conducting the test.
 All personnel must be appropriately trained and the laboratory must be equipped with defibrillators and other emergency instruments.
 Personnel conducting the test must be formally trained to assess cardiovascular response, symptoms and ECG changes.
 Although the risk of cardiac arrest is very small, personnel must be well-trained in resuscitation.

 The procedure must be explained carefully to the patient, who must also be informed that his/her performance will affect the validity of the test.
 Hence, the patient must understand how the test is conducted in order to maximize its usefulness.
 The patient must be able to communicate, and an interpreter may be necessary if there is a significant lingual barrier.

-Physical examination and anamnesis must be obtained before start of exercise.
+Physical examination and anamnesis must be obtained before the start of exercise.
 Cardiopulmonary auscultation is mandatory.
-Symptoms, medications, medical history, allergies and contraindications must be scritinized carefully.
-Blood pressure is measured at rest before start of exercise.
+Symptoms, medications, medical history, allergies and contraindications must be scrutinized carefully.
+Blood pressure is measured at rest before the start of exercise.

 Beta blockers, calcium channel blockers, nitrates